mattwarren/mattwarren.github.io/_posts/2016-10-26-How-does-the-fixed-keyword-work.md

 layout: post
 title: How does the 'fixed' keyword work?
 comments: true
-tags: [CLR, JIT Compiler, GC, Internals]
+tags: [CLR, JIT Compiler, Garbage Collectors, Internals]
 ---

 Well it turns out that it's a really nice example of collaboration between the main parts of the .NET runtime, here's a list of all the components involved: